publiccodenet/about/CONTRIBUTING.md

 # Contributor Guide 🙇‍

-The Foundation For Public Code has [a mission to develop an Open Source ecosystem for cities](mission/index.md).
+The Foundation for Public Code has [a mission to develop an Open Source ecosystem for cities](mission/index.md).
 In order to fulfill our mission we – the directors of the Foundation, our advisors and contributors – need your help!

-This repository serves as the 'official source of truth' about the Foundation For Public Code.
-It contains all of its documentation, procedures and information as well as explanations on what the Foundation For Public Code does.
+This repository serves as the 'official source of truth' about the Foundation for Public Code.
+It contains all of its documentation, procedures and information as well as explanations on what the Foundation for Public Code does.
 We see it a bit like a 'living' charter.

-In this guide we try to set out all the ways you can contribute to the Foundation For Public Code.
+In this guide we try to set out all the ways you can contribute to the Foundation for Public Code.

 ## How you can help